Lewis Hamilton: Other charities

-Over the past decade, Hamilton has made time for a variety of good causes, such as making hospital visits to sick children.
+Over the past decade, Hamilton has made time for a variety of causes, such as making donations and hospital visits to sick children.
 He has invited fans, young people, and their families to join him at Grand Prix races and social events.
 In 2013, he became the Global Education Ambassador for Save the Children, supporting and promoting its education campaigns.
 Two years later, Hamilton became the first ambassador for the Invictus Games Foundation, supporting wounded, injured, and sick servicemen and women.
 During the COVID-19 pandemic, Hamilton's Neat Burger restaurant donated free meals to frontline NHS workers.
 Neat Burger also launched the "Kids Eat Free" scheme, serving free meals to school children during the half-term break.

 Hamilton often donates personal and professional paraphernalia for charity auctions.
-He auctioned a racing kart and raised over £42,000 for baby charity Tommy's.
+He auctioned a racing kart and raised over £42,000 for St Thomas' Hospital baby charity.
 He raised £6,411 for the Small Steps Project in 2018, and £6,000 in 2019.
 In 2020, he raised another £4,000 for the Small Steps Project, while a donated race suit reportedly raised €20,000 for vulnerable children.

-Hamilton frequently attends charitable functions and has supported projects and charities such as the Make-A-Wish Foundation, Comic Relief, Rays of Sunshine, Children in Need, and Stevenage's Keech Hospice Care Children's Service, among others.
+Hamilton also frequently attends charitable functions, including the amfAR gala in New York, and has supported projects and charities such as the Make-A-Wish Foundation, Comic Relief, Rays of Sunshine, Children in Need, and Stevenage's Keech Hospice Care Children's Service, among others.
 He is also involved in charitable work through the creation of his Lewis Hamilton Foundation.
 Registered in June 2008, the foundation provides grants and donations to a number of charitable causes.